Cognitive behavioral therapy for insomnia: Cognitive therapy

 Cognitive therapy within CBT-I is not synonymous with versions of cognitive behavioral therapy that are not targeted at insomnia.
-When dealing with insomnia, cognitive therapy is mostly about offering education about sleep in order to target dysfunctional beliefs/attitudes about sleep.
+When dealing with insomnia, cognitive therapy is mostly about offering education about sleep to target dysfunctional beliefs/attitudes about sleep.

-Cognitive therapists will directly question the logical basis of these dysfunctional beliefs in order to point out their flaws.
+Cognitive therapists will directly question the logical basis of these dysfunctional beliefs to point out their flaws.
 If applicable, the therapist will arrange a situation for the individual to test these flawed beliefs.
-For instance, many insomniacs believe that if they do not get enough sleep they will be tired the entire following day.
+For instance, many insomniacs believe that if they do not get enough sleep, they will be tired the entire following day.
 They will then try to conserve energy by not moving around or by taking a nap.
-These responses are understandable but can exacerbate the problem, since they do not generate energy.
-If instead a person actively tries to generate energy by taking a walk, talking to a friend and getting plenty of sunlight, he or she may find that the original belief was self-fulfilling and not actually true.
+These responses are understandable, but can exacerbate the problem since they do not generate energy.
+If instead a person actively tries to generate energy by taking a walk, talking to a friend, and getting plenty of sunlight, he or she may find that the original belief was self-fulfilling and not true.

-The crucial messages that the therapist tries to communicate to the patient are the following:
+The messages that the therapist tries to communicate to the patient are the following: